David-Else/zen-typescript-starter-project/README.md

 considered an advanced topic.
 It will create the smallest bundle sizes known to humanity if you want to try it.

-The starter project bundling facilities are the most basic and important, tree shaking and minification.
+The zen-typescript-starter-project bundling facilities are the most basic and important, tree shaking and minification.
 If you want to expand on that then you can edit `rollup.config.js` and install additional extensions as needed.

 ## Recommended [Visual Studio Code](https://code.visualstudio.com/) extensions